GammaGames/kano-wand-demos/README.md

 ### hue<span></span>.py

 This is a demo to control your phillips hue light bulbs with the wand.
 Perform gestures (based on the included Kano wand motions poster) to make the bulb do different effects!
-I plan on doing a full writeup at a later time, I will link it here when it is complete.
+[Here's a full writeup in a Medium article.](https://medium.com/@jesse007.gg/control-a-phillips-hue-bulb-with-the-flick-of-a-wand-3a9af4826775)